 Internal Bleaching of the Dark Tooth

 One treatment option that is often overlooked is internal non-vital tooth bleaching.
-This can be a wonderful treatment option if the tooth has had RCT or is in need of RCT (Figures 2A, 2B).
+This can be an excellent treatment option if the tooth has had RCT or needs RCT (Figs. 2A, 2B).

-One reason I believe this treatment option is not often recommended is that most dentists were taught that internal non-vital tooth bleaching has a high risk of creating internal/external resorption.
-While this was true in the past, with the material changes (sodium perborate instead of hydrogen peroxide) and technique changes (walking bleach instead of heated bleach), the risks now are quite low.
+This treatment option is not often recommended because most dentists were taught that internal non-vital tooth bleaching has a high risk of creating internal/external resorption.
+While this was true in the past, with the changes in material (sodium perborate instead of hydrogen peroxide) and technique (walking bleach instead of heated bleach), the risks are now quite low.

 The technique for “walking bleach” is outlined as: